cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 ## Introduction

 In this example, we'll create a docker image from which we can run (a version of) ```SIM_cannon_numeric```, one of the variants of Trick's Cannon Ball simulation.
-This image will be based on the Trick:19.5.1 image the we previously built.
+This image will be based on the Trick:19.5.1 image previously built.

 Our containerized simulation won't start any variable server clients like the sim-control panel or graphics clients,  because we can't easily run graphics clients from __within__ the container.
 But, we __can__ easily connect graphics clients running on the host machine to our containerized simulation.